DanielYWoo/danielywoo.github.io/_posts/2025-09-30-hpa-with-custom-and-external-metrics-in-k8s.markdown

 ## Test HPA with external metrics

 We will update the HPA to target 2 as in the code snippet below.
 If the queue length is 2 then HPA will stabilize the number of pods.
+Because the current metric value is set to 10 in our fake monitoring system, the HPA controller will increase the number of the pods.
 ```yaml
   metrics:
     - type: External